Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

-The two most popular BCMs are the Hegselmann--Krause (HK) model \cite{krause2000, HK_model} and the Deffuant--Weisbuch (DW) model \cite{deffuant}, which are both discrete in time.
+The two most popular BCMs are the Hegselmann--Krause (HK) model \cite{krause2000, HK_model} and the Deffuant--Weisbuch (DW) model \cite{deffuant}.
+Both of these models use discrete time.
 The HK model updates synchronously; at each time, every node updates its opinions based on the opinions of all of its neighbors.
-The DW model updates asynchronously; at each time, one selects one dyad (i.e., a pair of adjacent nodes), and the two nodes in the dyad interact and potentially influence each others' opinions.
+The DW model updates asynchronously; at each time, one selects a dyad (i.e., a pair of adjacent nodes and the edge between them), and the two nodes in the dyad interact and potentially influence each others' opinions.
 The DW model also has a compromise parameter, which controls how much nodes in a dyad influence each other when they compromise their opinions.
-In both the HK model and the DW model, the confidence bound is traditionally a single fixed scalar parameter that is homogeneous across all dyads.
-We discuss some generalizations of these baseline models in \cref{sec:related}.
+In both the HK model and the DW model, the confidence bound is traditionally a single fixed scalar parameter that is the same for all dyads.
+In \cref{sec:related}, we discuss generalizations of these baseline models.

 In the present paper, we formulate and study adaptive-confidence BCMs that generalize the HK and DW models by incorporating distinct, time-dependent confidence bounds for each dyad.
-The choice of modeling interactions asynchronously (as in the DW model) or synchronously (as in the HK model) impacts a BCM's tendency towards consensus \cite{urbig2008}.
+The choice of modeling interactions synchronously (as in the HK model) or asynchronously (as in the DW model) impacts a BCM's tendency towards consensus \cite{urbig2008}.
 Because the synchronous updates of the HK model yield faster convergence times than asynchronous updates, they allow us to more feasibly study our adaptive-confidence HK model on larger networks than for our adaptive-confidence DW model.
-Therefore, we concentrate more on our adaptive-confidence HK model than on our adaptive-confidence DW model, although we do discuss some analytical and computational results of the latter.
+Therefore, we concentrate more on our adaptive-confidence HK model than on our adaptive-confidence DW model, although we do discuss some analytical and computational results for the latter.

+The confidence bounds in our adaptive-confidence BCMs change after nodes interact with each other.
+These changes highlight the idea that the quality of an interaction between individuals can affect how much they trust each other~\cite{glanville_social_connections_create_trust,choi_market_2020,li_who_2017}.
+For example, in online marketplaces, trust between users depends on their past experiences with each other and on the reported experiences of other users in reputation systems \cite{sherchan2013,ruohomaa2007,resnick2000}.
+The word ``trust'' can have different meanings in different disciplines; one interpretation is that trust represents an expectation about future behavior~\cite{sherchan2013}.
+Rather than considering trust, our BCMs use a notion of ``receptiveness'', which encodes the willingness of an individual to consider the future opinions of another individual.
+When two nodes interact with each other, their mutual receptiveness changes.
+See~\cite{bagnoli2007,xiong2017,nugent2023} for other opinion models with interaction-influenced receptiveness.